Sheki (Saki, Shaki, Nukha, Nuha)

 main page

 Sheki (Saki, Shaki, Nukha, Nuha) - Azerbaijan - location mapSituated 700m above sea level, like an amphitheatre surrounded by mountains and forests of oak trees, Sheki rises above fertile yaylags (pastures) and fields.
+The area is very picturesque, with narrow gorges and green valleys, springs, water falls and mineral water springs framed by dense woods and alpine meadows.

 In the town, you'll see old brick houses, shaded streets, weeping willow trees and canals carrying spring water.